pytroll/pytroll-collectors/doc/source/index.rst

   :ref:`trollstalker` uses inotify and sends a `posttroll`_ message when a file appears.
 * This message is received by :ref:`gatherer`.
-Depending on the reception system, a single MetOp AVHRR overpass may produce multiple files.
+Depending on the reception system, a single Metop AVHRR overpass may produce multiple files.
   :ref:`gatherer` determines what files belong together in a region and sends a posttroll message containing all those filenames.
 * AVHRR data need preprocessing with the external software `AAPP`_ before